 Although we can’t accept the donation of used goods at our shelter, your donation of new supplies will make such a difference in the lives of survivors.

+You can purchase these items and more online here.
 If you wonder what might be most needed right now or have a great idea for a donation drive, call Reena at 859-519-1911 or complete this short form to send her a note.

 Do you accept donations of gently used clothing and furniture?